AristurtleDev/building-2d-games-with-monogame/documentation/03-the-game1-file.md

 ![Figure 3-2: Windows XP Solitaire Win Screen.](./images/03-the-game1-file/solitaire.webp)
 **Figure 3-2:** *Windows XP Solitaire Win Screen.*

 While this can make for a neat effect, it's not something you want all the time.
 So, the screen is cleared and refilled with a solid color.
-You can test this yourself by modifying the code to use a different color, such as `Color.MonoGameOrange` (yes, there is a MonoGame Orange color).
+You can test this yourself by modifying the code to use a different color, such as `Color.MonoGameOrange`, then running the game. (yes, there is a MonoGame Orange color).

 Each time the game loops completes and the game is drawn to the screen, we call this a *frame*.
 So if MonoGame is running the game loop at 60 frames per second, that means it is performing and update and a render of each frame in 16ms.
 Notice that both the `Update` and the `Draw` methods both receive a parameter of the type `GameTime`.
 The `GameTime` parameter provides a snapshot of the timing values for the game, including the amount of time that it took for the previous frame to execute.
 This is commonly referred to as the *delta time*.